chocolat-chaud-io/stator/README.md

 For end to end testing, we use the notorious [cypress](https://github.com/cypress-io/cypress).

 We also have a pre-built CI toolkit for you that will build and run the tests.

-# Overview

-Stator is a full-stack pre-configured template for your projects.
-The technologies used are mentioned below:
-* Database
-  * Postgres
-  * Mongo
-  * Seeding data
-* Backend
-    * TypeORM
-    * Nest
-    * Fastify
-    * NestJs CRUD
-* Frontend
-    * React
-    * Redux Toolkit
-    * React Router
-    * axios